Keshav2004-15/COLOUR_BG_PREDICTION/README.md

 # COLOUR_BG_PREDUCTION
-Uses machine learning and data science to generate unique color combinations by merging base colors into a refined dataset.
-Applies ensemble modeling to predict aesthetic, AI-driven palettes and backgrounds from raw color data
+Leverages machine learning and data science to create unique color combinations by transforming base colors into an enhanced dataset, and uses ensemble models to predict visually appealing, AI-generated palettes and backgrounds.

+To access web go to DATA_SCIENCE_COLOR_COMBINATION.zip > APP > VIBRANTFUSIONNEXUS.html